Football Coaching StaffFlames Home > Football Home > Coaching Staff > Coach Detail

 Robert WimberlyDefensive Coordinator/Safeties

 Start Date: 1/5/12

-Robert Wimberly is no stranger to Liberty, as his addition to Turner Gill's coaching staff in January 2012 marked his second stint as an assistant coach at Liberty.
+Robert Wimberly is no stranger to Liberty, as his addition to Turner Gill's coaching staff in January 2012 marked his second stint as an assistant coach with the Flames.

 Wimberly previously worked on Liberty's staff for five seasons (2004-08) before he joined Gill's at Buffalo in 2009 to coach the Bulls' linebackers.

 Gill gave Wimberly additional responsibility with his return to Liberty Mountain, as he was named Liberty's defensive coordinator, with direct supervision over the Flames' safeties.
 In his first season, he also helped the Flames transition back to a "4-3" defensive scheme.